h2oai/h2o-3/h2o-docs/src/product/data-science/gbm-faq/reproducibility.rst

  3. Save the H2O binary model.
 Refer to :ref:`save_and_load_model` for more information.
 The binary model will contain the H2O version and the parameters used to train the model.

+ 4. Save the H2O logs.
+Refer to [Downloading Logs](https://github.com/h2oai/h2o-3/blob/master/h2o-docs/src/product/logs.rst)

- 4. Train the GBM model using the same:
+ 5. Train the GBM model using the same:

    - training data (information about the training data saved in Step 1)
    - cluster configuration (information about the cluster configuration saved in Step 2)
    - parameters (information about the parameters saved in Step 3)

- You do not need to explicitly set a seed to make a GBM model reproducible.
+ You do not need to explicitly set a seed to make a GBM model freproducible.
 If no seed is set, then H2O-3 will randomly choose a seed.
 This seed is saved in the binary model.
 To reproduce your model, you can extract the seed from the binary model and re-train the GBM with the seed set.

  .. example-code::
     .. code-block:: r